hsemple/pythongis_tutorials/docs/source/terrain_analysis.rst

 Generating Hillshades
 ----------------------

-Hillshades are used in terrain analysis to give elevation data a 3-dimensional appearance and thus make topography easier to visualize.
-Hillshades are also used as underlays to make other kinds of data more visually interesting.
+Hillshades are used in terrain analysis to give elevation data a 3-dimensional appearance thereby making it easier to visualize variations in topography.
+Hillshades are also frequently used in GIS and Cartography as underlays to make other kinds of data more visually interesting.
+Google Maps use hillshades extensivelly to portray terrain features of the earth.

 |